oroinc/documentation/crm/user_guide_roles/sales_tools/territory_management.rst

 |

-Once the territory is saved, it will need to be activated to be able to function.
+Once the territory is saved, it will need to be activated to be able to function (see the section below).

 Activate Territory